boykoc/reactnd-project-myreads-starter/README.md

 Note: It is assumed you have NPM and Node installed.

 - `clone` this repository to your machine.
-- go to the new repository with 'cd reactnd-project-myreads-starter/'
+- go to the new repository with `cd reactnd-project-myreads-starter/`
 - run `npm install`

 ## Luanch Instructions